damies13/rfswarm/Doc/rfswarm_manager.md

 - The agent with the lowest number of assigned virtual users is selected, there may be several agents with the equal lowest number of virtual users, e.g. at the start of the test all agents equally have zero (0) virtual users assigned, then the first agent from the list with this assigned count is selected.
 - Before returning the selected agent the assigned virtual user count is checked to see if it is greater than 10, if not the selected agent is returned from the assignment algorithm.
 - If the selected agent's assigned virtual user count is greater than 10, the selection is discarded and the assignment algorithm returns to the filtered agent list.
-  - this time the agent list is sorted by the agent loads (See Load column in the screen shot of the agents tab above), where the load is simply the highest of the 3 monitored percentages (% CPU Usage, % Memory Consumption, % Network bandwidth usage)
+  - this time the agent list is sorted by the agent loads (See Load column in the screenshot of the agents tab above), where the load is simply the highest of the 3 monitored percentages (% CPU Usage, % Memory Consumption, % Network bandwidth usage)
   - the machine with the lowest load is selected and returned from the assignment algorithm.